 …

-[16] 3GPP TS 26.346: "Multimedia Broadcast/Multicast Service (MBMS); Protocols and Codecs", Release 16.
+[16] 3GPP TS 26.346: "Multimedia Broadcast/Multicast Service (MBMS); Protocols and Codecs",

 …

 ===== CHANGE (new clause – no change marks shown) =====

 5.11 Key Issue #10: Selected MBMS Functionalities not supported in MBS

 5.11.1 Description

 In completing TS 26.502 [29] and TS 26.517 [30], it is obvious that only a subset of the MBMS functionalities is supported in Release 18.
 While many MBMS functionalities are likely not important to be supported for MBS, a systematic analysis of MBMS User Services features and their potential relevance for MBS should be completed and recommendations made on which ones to migrate to MBS User Services specifications and how best to achieve this.